 During 2013, 10,271 cases of measles were reported within the European Union.
 Eight people developed measles encephalitis (infection of the brain), and three died.

-The graph below shows the rise in the overall number of UK measles cases between 2001 and 2013 (confirmed by laboratory testing).
-Numbers of cases fell in 2014 and 2015, but rose again in 2016, with 488 measles cases confirmed between January and September 2016 - more than five times as many as the total number of cases in 2015.
+The graph below shows the rise in the overall number of UK measles cases between 2001 and 2016 (confirmed by laboratory testing).
+Numbers of cases fell in 2014 and 2015, but rose again in 2016, with 531 measles cases reported - more than five times as many as the total number of cases in 2015.